Vimentin

 Vimentin is a structural protein that in humans is encoded by the VIM gene.
 Its name comes from the Latin vimentum which refers to an array of flexible rods.

 Vimentin is a type III intermediate filament (IF) protein that is expressed in mesenchymal cells.
 IF proteins are found in all animal cells as well as bacteria.
-Intermediate filaments, along with tubulin-based microtubules and actin-based microfilaments, comprises the cytoskeleton.
+Intermediate filaments, along with tubulin-based microtubules and actin-based microfilaments, comprise the cytoskeleton.
 All IF proteins are expressed in a highly developmentally-regulated fashion; vimentin is the major cytoskeletal component of mesenchymal cells.
 Because of this, vimentin is often used as a marker of mesenchymally-derived cells or cells undergoing an epithelial-to-mesenchymal transition (EMT) during both normal development and metastatic progression.

 Structure

-A vimentin monomer, like all other intermediate filaments, has a central α-helical domain, capped on each end by non-helical amino (head) and carboxyl (tail) domains.
-Two monomers are likely co-translationally expressed in a way that facilitates their formation of a coiled-coil dimer, which is the basic subunit of vimentin assembly.
+The assembly of the fibrous vimentin filament that forms the cytoskeleton follows a gradual sequence.
+The vimentin monomer has a central α-helical domain, capped on each end by non-helical amino (head) and carboxyl (tail) domains.
+Two monomers are likely co-translationally expressed in a way that facilitates their interaction forming a coiled-coil dimer, which is the basic subunit of vimentin assembly.
+A pair of coiled-coil dimers connect in an antiparallel fashion to form a tetramer.
+Eight tetramers join to form what is known as the unit-length filament (ULF), ULFs then stick to each other and elongate followed by compaction to form the fibrous proteins.

 The α-helical sequences contain a pattern of hydrophobic amino acids that contribute to forming a "hydrophobic seal" on the surface of the helix.
 In addition, there is a periodic distribution of acidic and basic amino acids that seems to play an important role in stabilizing coiled-coil dimers.
 The spacing of the charged residues is optimal for ionic salt bridges, which allows for the stabilization of the α-helix structure.
 While this type of stabilization is intuitive for intrachain interactions, rather than interchain interactions, scientists have proposed that perhaps the switch from intrachain salt bridges formed by acidic and basic residues to the interchain ionic associations contributes to the assembly of the filament.